Noëlle McAfee: Education and career

 McAfee has accepted a number of temporary academic appointments in addition to her permanent positions.
 In 2004 she accepted an appointment as the Allen-Berenson Visiting Associate Professor of Philosophy and Women's Studies at Brandeis University, before becoming a scholar-in-residence at American University in 2005 (where she stayed on as a research professor in 2006.)
 McAfee also served as a visiting associate professor of philosophy at George Mason University from 2006 to 2008.
 McAfee has also served in a wide number of academic administrative roles, including serving as the director of the Gender Studies program and the director of the Honors Program, both at varying times at the University of Massachusetts, Lowell.
 She has also served as the deputy director of the Center for Social Media for American University's School of Communications, and has occupied a number of other posts.

 Besides her academic appointments, McAfee has also founded and directed the Council for Public Media in Austin, Texas, from 1991 to 1995, on the board of the National Writers United Service Organization from 1995 to 1997, as a board member of Public Deliberation '96, as an advisor for various research projects and in various other politically minded roles since.
 She began to serve as a consultant to the Kettering Foundation in 1988, and continues to do so.

 She is a member of the editorial advisory board for Public Philosophy Journal.

+As of 2024, McAfee is the chair of Emory's philosophy department.
+On April 25, 2024, she was arrested as part of a crackdown on the anti-war in Gaza protest on the university's campus.